 Successful candidates tend to:

 Where have you been?

-Be prepared to talk about your experiences, whether it’s research, work or internships, past projects, or something else all together
+- Be prepared to talk about your experiences, whether they’re research, work or internships, past projects, or something else altogether

 How did you get there?